 Edek Menartowicz wrote here that "I have my family tree well documented until 1750.
 Both sides of my family were Roman Catholic.
 Now comes the paradox.
 FTDNA [in its old Population Finder reporting ancient DNA affiliations many millennia ago but also containing inaccuracies] says that I'm almost 40% Middle Eastern Jewish and 1/4 of my genetical cousins (4th-5th cousins) on FTDNA are Ashkenazim.
 Ironically, 2 of them have ancestors who were from the same village where some of my Polish ancestors used to live.
 But, when I uploaded my FTDNA raw data file to GEDmatch and ran the tests, I have no % of Ashkenazi ancestry.
 On 23andme my results also confirm that I do not have any Ashkenazi ancestry, but on the other hand I do have lots of Ashkenazi genetic cousins (4th-5th)."

 My father and I match two Roman Catholic Poles who are first cousins of each other and both score 0% Ashkenazi in Family Tree DNA (in both MyOrigins 1.0 and 2.0, and also 0% Sephardi in MyOrigins 2.0) and have no Ashkenazic ancestors in their genealogical trees, which trace back to the Galician region of the Austrian Empire including modern southeastern Poland (Subcarpathian region).
-On chromosome 6, I share a half-segment with both of them, with one at the length 14.4 cM and with the other at 14.6 cM according to Gedmatch's measuring method and 16.88 cM with both according to Family Tree DNA's.
+We also match a sibling of one of them.
+On chromosome 6, I share a half-segment with all three of them, with one at the length 14.4 cM, another at 14.5 cM, and another at 14.6 cM, according to Gedmatch's measuring method and 16.88 cM with two of them and 15.71 cM with one of them according to Family Tree DNA's.
 When I evaluated the ethnic composition of our shared half-segment using the admixture utilities Eurogenes's Jtest, Eurogenes V2 K15, MDLP K=12, Dodecad K12b, and HarappaWorld, I saw that the dominant elements are East European/Northeast European/North European, Baltic/South Baltic, Uralic-Permic, Altaic-Turkic, and Siberian.
 The half-segment is entirely lacking in the Ashkenazi element per Jtest, unlike on the opposite side of those areas of the chromosome where I do share Ashkenazi and East Mediterranean elements with some Ashkenazim, Syrian Jews, and Latin Americans including a Mexican and a Dominican Republican.
 This half-segment includes, but is far from limited to, the HLA region which is known to often preserve half-segments over longer-than-usual numbers of generations.

 My father and I also have a half-segment on chromosome 9 that is painted South Baltic and East European and Gedmatch measures our sharing of it up to 10.8 cM with a triangulating group that includes three Catholic Poles, a Carpatho-Rusyn, a person of mixed Rusyn and Hungarian heritage, three ethnic Russians (one with partial Volga Tatar ancestry), a Macedonian, and a person with German Lutheran, Scottish, English, and Irish ancestors.
 Most of their genetics show no evidence of any Ashkenazic ancestry.
 For example, [at least] six of them have zero scores for the East Mediterranean, Near Eastern, Armenian, and Arabian ethnic affinities per Eurogenes K36 while a seventh has zero scores for all except East Mediterranean at 0.25% which is in noise territory.
 The Eurogenes K13 and Jtest oracles suggest shared Slavic ancestry for all members of the block, with Polish offered as a guess for most.
 All members have significant East Central Europe scores in K36.
 Most members have significant Eastern Europe scores in K36 but my father and I don't (his is only 0.12%).
 However, K36's "East Central Europe" element actually uses these reference populations located in geographical Eastern Europe: Belarusians, Lithuanians, Russians, and Ukrainians, while the "Eastern Europe" element's samples come from Russians, Eryza, and Moksha.
 The latter part of this half-segment crosses the centromere of chromosome 9 and that's a region that's known to often preserve half-segments over longer-than-usual numbers of generations.